9Oc/Text-to-Tags-tool-for-MKVToolNix/README.md

 Requires PowerShell.

 #### Instructions
-1. Create a .txt file in the directory of your choice
+1. Create a .txt file in the directory of your choice named "tags.txt" without quotes
 2. The .txt file format should be like this:<br>
    Tag1: value<br>
    Tag2: value<br>